Delta Epsilon Sigma

 - The National By-laws state (V,1): “To be eligible for membership in the Society, candidates must be persons who have a record of outstanding academic accomplishment, who have shown dedication to intellectual activity, and who have accepted their responsibility of service to others.”

-- Undergraduates: Students shall have completed at least six semesters of the credit requirements for their baccalaureate degrees with an overall GPA of 3.75.
+- Undergraduates: Students shall have completed at least six semesters of the credit requirements for their baccalaureate degrees with an overall GPA within the top 15% of their class.
 In addition, students invited to become members of the Alpha Nu Chapter must complete an essay indicating how the Catholic and Edmundite Traditions have made an impact on their learning at Saint Michael’s College.

 - Graduate students: The National By-laws provide (V,1): “Graduate students shall have completed at least one-half of the credit requirements for their degrees, with an average performance which, if continued, would make them eligible for their degrees.”
 The Alpha Nu Chapter also requires that students have achieved a 3.75 overall GPA on a 4.0 scale.